oracle-livelabs/oic/oic-gen3/experiential/erpcloud-business-event/create-connections/create-connections.md

     |Password | `<erp-password>`|
     |

 6. Click on **Test** and wait until you receive a confirmation box that the test was successful.

     > **Note:** The first time you run the test, it could take up to 2 minutes for completion.

 7. Click **Save** and wait for the confirmation box.
 Exit the connection canvas by clicking the back button on the top left side of the screen.

 ## Task 2: Create an Oracle Autonomous Data Warehouse Connection
 Create a connection with the Oracle Autonomous Data Warehouse Adapter.

 1. From the *Connections* window, click **Create**.

-2. In the *Create Connection - Select Adapter* dialog, select the **Oracle ADW** adapter to use for this connection.
-To find the adapter, enter `adw` in the search field.
-Click on the highlighted adapter and hit **Select**.
+2. In the *Create Connection* dialog, select the **Oracle ADW** adapter to use for this connection.
+To find the adapter, enter `oracle` in the search field.
+Click on the highlighted adapter.
     ![Create ADW connection](images/create-adw-connection.png)

 3. In the *Create Connection* dialog, enter the following information: